CodePanter/another-bronzeman-mode/README.md

 - Supports adding a list of names of other Bronzeman accounts, and will provide them with (client side) Bronzeman chat icons.
 - Has settings for sending chat messages and notifications for every item unlock.
 - Allows the command '!bmcount' and '!bmunlocks' to get a total number for all unlocked items.
-- Has a setting to enable a '!bmreset' command, which deletes all current unlocked items and starts fresh.
-- Supports a '!bmbackup' command that makes a backup of the current unlocked items list.

 ## Screenshots